 Huntington Beach

 Next up, when you’re back on the mainland, carry on along the coast south and you’ll soon arrive at Huntington Beach.
+We love the vibe at this beach and never pass up a chance to stop here on this drive.

 This is another classic Californian beach town, and you can stroll along the famous Huntington Beach Pier and enjoy excellent views over the Pacific.